telephrag/lukianov_2023/NOTES.md

 03. Fuck it.
 Let's just force user to make a copy if he suspects error incoming. **Y E S** Am I right?
 Also, fuck implicit allocations.
 04. Depricate `ratfrac.RatFracErr`? **YES**
+05. Store which coefs in `polynomial.Polunomial` are corrupted inside internal error field. **nah, to much at this point**
+06. Write `polynomial.Polynomial.String()` method. **DONE**
+     -- make it more generic somehow to not create more branching due to edge cases